BhumipatNgamphueak/Mobile_Robot/README.md

 6. **SLAM Config B's robustness is contingent on EKF quality.** The strict ±1.5 cm search constraint works only because the EKF provides drift rates of 3–7%.
 If the EKF degrades (e.g., IMU failure, extreme wheel slip), Config B would constrain the scan matcher to search the wrong neighbourhood, potentially producing worse results than Config A.

+7. **Unknown exact loop-closure endpoint.** The RSE metric assumes the robot's physical end-point coincides precisely with its physical start-point.
+However, the dataset does not include an independent measurement of where the robot actually stopped relative to where it began.
+Any non-zero physical loop-opening distance (due to the robot not completing a geometrically perfect closed loop) is indistinguishable from localization error in the RSE value.
+Consequently, reported RSE figures represent an upper bound on true localization error and cannot be decomposed into path-closure error and algorithmic drift without an external reference measurement.

 *Last updated: February 2026*